[ Printer Friendly Version ] [ Report Abuse ]

 “What?” she squinted up at him suspiciously.

-Slowly, he lifted his hand and pulled a sparkling silver chain out of his pocket, and on the chain hung a stunning pendant in the shape of a rose.
-The rose was also silver, each petal covered in tiny diamonds, with a larger one in the center of the flower.
-She would have loudly exhaled a huge sigh of relief if her breath had not caught in her throat.
+Slowly, he lifted his hand and pulled a sparkling silver chain out of his pocket.
+On the chain hung a stunning pendant in the shape of a raindrop.
+The raindrop was also silver, but covered in tiny, brilliantly blue, sparkling stones, with a larger one in the center.
+Her breath caught in her throat.
 Never had anyone given her something so exquisite.
-The moonlight reflected off the stones, which glittered like the snow, throwing dancing flecks of light onto Gwen’s face.
+The moonlight reflected off the stones, which glittered like the snow, throwing dancing flecks of deep blue light onto Gwen’s face.
 She stared wide-eyed as he held it before her eyes, all apprehension forgotten.

-“Sirius, I-“ she felt too choked up to go on.
+“Understatement,” Gwen breathed.
+“Sirius, I--“ she felt too choked up to go on.
 And she did not feel like crying again.

 “Here, let me see you try it on.”

 He moved quickly behind her and put it around her neck, his fingers fumbling a little with the delicate clasp.
-Gwen stripped off her gloves and reached up to touch the rose hanging just right of her heart.
-It was cold to the touch, and the diamonds winked up at her in the pale light.
+Gwen stripped off her gloves and reached up to touch the pendant hanging just right of her heart.
+It was cold to the touch, and the blue stones winked up at her in the pale light.
 She absolutely loved it.
 Sirius moved back in front of her, and smiling, took her hands in his.

 “Wow, finally, I found a safe place to keep that thing,” he said with a wink.
 “It looks pretty good on you.
 I guess I’ll let you keep it.”
 She barely heard his teasing as the mysterious coldness the necklace held seemed to sink into her skin, soothing the remaining heat coursing through her.